psychemedia/middle-english-romances/sir-orfeo.md

 Thai fett hem doun al thre,
 Vnder a fair ympe tre,
 And wel fone this fair quene,
-Fel on flepe opon the grene :
+Fel on flepe opon the grene:
 The maidens durst hir nought awake,
 Bot lete hir ligge and reft take,
 So fche flepe til after none.
-That vnder tide was al y done ;
+That vnder tide was al y done;
 Ac as fone as fche gan awake,
-Sche crid and lothli here gan make ;
+Sche crid and lothli here gan make;
 Sche froted hir honden and hir fet.
 And crached her vifage, it bled wete,
 Hir riche robe hye al to rett,
-And was remeyd out of hir witt :
+And was remeyd out of hir witt:
 The tvo maidens hir bifide,
 No durft with hir no leng abide.
 But ourn to the palays ful right,